 "Tell me about yourself," suggested the young pediatrician.

 In those days we didn't consult a doctor for colds and minor problems.
 I often felt the obligation to convince them my medical problem was sufficiently grave, but on this particular occasion no one was sick, and I hadn't arrived at the pediatrician's office in my usual state of anxiety.
 I did feel a little self-conscious about my reason for consulting a doctor.
 I'd brought Tony to the clinic, not because I thought something was wrong with him.
-I actually admired my handsome, independent little three-year-old.
-I was here because a neighbour had suggested it.
-I would have felt foolish admitting I'd consulted a doctor just because a neighbor disapproved of my child, so I explained that Tony didn't talk much, was still in diapers, and maybe he should have a check-up.
+My handsome, independent little three-year-old was actually in excellent health.
+I was here because a neighbor had suggested it.
+I would have felt foolish admitting I'd consulted a doctor just because a neighbor disapproved of my child, so I explained Tony didn't talk much, was still in diapers, and maybe he should have a check-up.
 But to my bewilderment, instead of examining Tony, the doctor kept trying to initiate personal conversation.